Arboreta/arboreta-core/README.md

 # Current Roadmap:

-* Better method for closing the xlib window
+* window clipping
-* text rendering in windows
 * design data-based or hybrid window system, which can be optimized a lot whole more than the lambda model
-* frame drawing limitations
+* frame drawing limitations/fix flicker issues
 * xlib for the mouse
 * window resizing, also xlib
-* test in wm mode
 * figure out how to get screen dimensions for wm mode?

 # Near Future:

+* install script that auto-generates the sesssion manager and desktop files
 * listener REPL ala swank
 * symbol translation table layer
 * (discuss) importing/managing CL libraries, files